-In a triple-pane window, each sash contains three pieces of glass.
-The glass panes are separated from each other by an energy efficient perimeter space bar, and then the unit is hermetically sealed to keep air and moisture outside.
+In a triple-pane window, each sash contains three layers of glass.
+An air space is created between each layer with the use of spacers (usually aluminum), and then the unit as a whole is hermetically sealed to keep air and moisture outside.
 The idea is that the additional dead space between the pieces of glass will reduce noise and provide better insulation.

 The standard rating for residential sound transmission is called the STC rating.
 While many factors affect the STC rating of a window—such as the thickness of the glass and the amount of space between separate pieces of glass—an MIT study suggests that all things being equal, “Triple glazing provides essentially the same noise reduction as double glazing.”

 If you're really after noise reduction from your windows, asymmetrically glazing a dual-pane window will do a better job, and increases the STC rating more than triple-glazing.
 In asymmetric glazing, two pieces of glass of different thicknesses are used.
-In fact, if one of the pieces of glass is laminated acoustic glass (which consists of two or more pieces of glass bonded together with a laminate material), there is significant sound-reduction transmission.
+In fact, if one of the pieces of glass is laminated acoustic glass (which consists of two or more pieces of glass bonded together with a laminate material), there is a significant reduction of sound transmission.

 Insulation and Heat Values

 Insulated windows are used in an attempt to maintain interior temperatures as cost-effectively as possible -- you don’t want to run the air conditioner all day in the summer, and you don't want to blast the heater for long periods in the winter.
 It's estimated that you can lose 20 to 30 percent or more of heat or cooling in your house through poorly insulated windows.
 Replacing windows can make good economic sense and add to your comfort level while indoors.